 NOTE 1: It is not expected that intelligent communication assistants directly communicate with each other via IMS services.

-[PR 6.11.6-5] Subject to operator’s policy, regulatory requirements and subscriber permission, the 6G network shall be able to enable the IMS services to support the intelligent communication assistant to invoke operator’s native capabilities (e.g. AR rendering, XR rendering in the service hosting environment, SMS or voice, trigger QoS adjustment, Sensing) to meet user service requirements dynamically).
+[PR 6.11.6-5] Subject to operator’s policy, regulatory requirements and subscriber permission, the 6G network shall be able to enable the IMS services to support the intelligent communication assistant to invoke operator’s native capabilities (e.g. AR rendering, XR rendering, gaming engine in the service hosting environment, SMS or voice, trigger QoS adjustment, Sensing) to meet user service or third party AI assistant requirements dynamically).

 [PR 6.11.6-6] Subject to operator’s policy, regulatory requirements and subscriber permission, the 6G network shall be able to enable the IMS services to support invoking authorised third-party capabilities (e.g. the weather inquiry, the language translation, the takeout services) and/or obtain various information from authorised third-party.